Ngawi Regency

-Ngawi Regency (Javanese: ꦏꦧꦸꦥꦠꦺꦤ꧀ꦔꦮꦶ) regency of Indonesia, on the island of Java.
+Ngawi (Javanese: ꦏꦧꦸꦥꦠꦺꦤ꧀ꦔꦮꦶ) regency of Indonesia, on the island of Java.
 Ngawi is well known around the world for its Pithecanthropus erectus which was found by Eugene Dubois, a Dutchman.
 Ngawi is located in East Java Province but adjoins Central Java province.
-Its capital is the town of Ngawi.
+Its capital is the city of Ngawi.
 Ngawi is also the main gate to enter East Java province since there are intersections that connect Surabaya–Bojonegoro–Ngawi–Solo–Jogja–Bandung–Jakarta.
-The Regency covers an area of 1,395.80 km2, and had a population of 817,765 at the 2010 census and 870,057 at the 2020 census; the official estimate as at mid 2024 was 907,002 (comprising 450,288 males and 456,714 females).
+The Regency covers an area of 1,395.80 km2, and had a population of 817,765 at the 2010 census and 870,057 at the 2020 census; the official estimate as at mid 2025 was 911,093 (comprising 452,166 males and 458,927 females).

 Ngawi (town), has the largest central park ("alun-alun") in Indonesia.
 This large area includes a West Park and an East Park, separated by Merdeka Street.
 The West Park consists of a football court, a volleyball court, and a ceremonial podium near the main mosque.
 The East Park consists of a playground area, two tennis courts, a basketball hall, a parking area, a futsal court, a skating place, and a culinary area said to be "the most favorite place visited by Ngawinese".
 The municipal hall (called Alun-Alun Merdeka) is located in the central part of Ngawi town.

 Van Den Bosch Fortress is a central historic site of the Ngawi Regency.
 It is located at the confluence of the two biggest rivers in East Java: the Solo River and the Madiun River.